Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 Sterols often offer bidirectional effects on hormone levels — increasing low hormone activity, while reducing hyperactive hormone activity.
 This may sound contradictory — but there is a perfectly good explanation for these effects.

-These steroids bind to the receptors but have a weaker effect than the hormone they mimic.
+These steroids bind to the receptors but have a weaker effect than the hormones they mimic.
 When hormones are low, this increases hormone activity by activating the corresponding receptors.
 When hormones are high, the plant steroids from plants like bacopa have the opposite effect by competing for a spot on the receptor — preventing the stronger endogenous hormone from exerting its effects instead of those from the plant.

 Bacopa contains sterols including stigmasterol, and beta-sitosterol,[8]Sharma, S., Kamal, B., Rathi, N., Chauhan, S., Jadon, V., Vats, N., … & Arya, S. (2010).
 In vitro rapid and mass multiplication of highly valuable medicinal plant Bacopa monnieri (L.) Wettst.
 African Journal of Biotechnology, 9(49), 8318-8322. as well as a special class of steroidal-saponins — which have qualities of both steroids and saponins.
 More specifically, bacopa steroids affect thyroid hormones that control metabolism and energy production.[9]Kar, A., Panda, S., & Bharti, S. (2002).
 Relative efficacy of three medicinal plant extracts in the alteration of thyroid hormone concentrations in male mice.
 Journal of ethnopharmacology, 81(2), 281-285.